 - After an introduction to the event, student groups are sent with Conservation District staff into the Park to begin their morning!

 - There are five rotations during the morning, with groups being led by ECCD staff.

 We provide a snack to the groups mid-morning, and after the fifth rotation groups head back to the Resource Center for lunch, followed by awards and pictures!

 What are the awards?

-Second and third place teams earn a framed certificate for display at their school and an Envirothon t-shirt.
+Second and third place teams earn a framed certificate for display at their school,and category winners will receive themed awards.
 First place winners receive a framed certificate, individual medals, t-shirts, and an exclusive memento to celebrate their hard work!

 How do teams prepare?

 Preparations depends upon schedules of students and schools.
 After the advisor forms teams, students may choose to study individually, as a group during common hours at school, or after school hours at various locations.
 Advisors are a great resource for organizing and guiding preparation for the event.